Boddingtons Brewery: Beers

 Boddingtons newest addition brings cask back to the forefront, brewed by JW Lees under licence from AB Inbev.
 The beer has a thick white creamy head, as expected from a Boddingtons cask beer, the beer is golden in colour with notes of grapefruit and caramel with a distinctive banana aroma.
-Boddingtons cask is distributed by JW Lees Brewery, however the beer can not be found in their own pubs, instead is available in free-houses across Greater Manchester.
+Boddingtons cask is brewed and distributed by JW Lees Brewery, and the beer is available in pubs across the North West of England and West Yorkshire including a small selection of JW Lees' own pubs.